Feed My Starving Children

 Owatonna has held a community packing event in the fall since 2011.

 Once a year in August we cancel a worship service and go out into the community to serve instead.
-Past service projects have included Steele County Food Shelf, Steele County Clothesline, Habitat for Humanity of Steele/Waseca Area, Senior Center, Sandwich Making for Minneapolis homeless, and the Owatonna Park System.
+Past service projects have included Steele County Food Shelf, Steele County Clothesline, Habitat for Humanity of Steele/Waseca Area, Senior Center, The Sandwich Project, and the Owatonna Park System.

 Help hungry Owatonna school children have enough to eat on the weekends.
-We pack a backpack for grade school and preschool children identified by school officials as lacking adequate food.
-Volunteer alongside others to pack the backpacks during the week, then delivering them to the schools.
+We pack a backpack for grade school and preschool children identified by school officials as having chronic needs.
+We pack the backpacks during the week here at church, then deliver them to the schools.
+We also give more complete meals in boxes to families in need, including fresh and frozen foods.

 Provides clothing for our neighbors in need .
 This organization can use individual volunteers any day.
 Wednesdays and Thursdays are the best days for groups of 4 to 6 to volunteer.
 Call Mary at 507-451-2550